BadAcronym/gitfluss/README.md

 Status:
-+ Linux only for now, win32 needs a small bit of porting
++ linux + windows versions, windows version has a quirk or two
 + You can configure a list of paths in the configuration file or by passing command-line arguments. `~`, `.` and `$HOME` will be resolved, all other paths must be absolute for now.